 Street Selection and Timeline

-All Underground Surtax revenue to date has been used for Category I streets, which are classified as heavily used arterial and collector streets with a concentration of power lines, and streets near civic areas, city landmarks and public recreation areas.
+To date, the undergrounding efforts focused on Category I streets, which are classified as heavily used arterial and collector streets with a concentration of power lines, and streets near civic areas, city landmarks and public recreation areas.
 Category I streets are scheduled to be completed first.
 Once Category I streets are completed, the Underground Utility Districts Program would then move on to Category II, which includes residential streets, alleys and feasible rear-property easements.
 The rest of the streets in Pasadena have been determined as not ideal for construction, for several reasons including construction and maintenance costs.